 Being happy is more in your control than what you might think – or at least that’s what this Yale course aims to teach you.

-Looking after your wellbeing during a pandemic is no easy feat – news can make anxiety levels go into overdrive, vivid dreams may be disturbing your sleep, and to top it all off we miss our friends and family.
+Looking after your wellbeing during a pandemic is no easy feat – news can make anxiety levels go into overdrive (opens in new tab), vivid dreams (opens in new tab) may be disturbing your sleep, and to top it all off we miss our friends and family.